timescale/docs/_partials/_service-overview.md

 </ul>
 </td>
     <td >
-Powered by PopSQL, you use the data mode to:
+Powered by $POPSQL, you use the data mode to:
 <ul>
 <li>Write queries with autocomplete</li>
 <li>Visualize data with charts and dashboards</li>